flancia-coop/doc.anagora.org/social-coop-tech-group.md

       - We removed the precompile in the end.
     - Done!
     - Issues we ran into
+        - Had to run `export PASSWORD_STORE_DIR=~/.password-store/social.coop` (this depends on where you put your password store)
-        - Had to run `ansible-galaxy collection install -r requirements.yml` in ansible
+        - Had to run `ansible-galaxy collection install -r requirements.yml` in ansible directory before deepl

 ## [[2023-01-30]]